 Sterm spoke urgently.
 "Chan; what can you mean?
 We are in the Dark; there is no light here."

 "There is plenty."
-His hand still inside the bag, he pulled the trigger; a blinding green light burst forth. sweeping across the square at shin height, scorching the ground and a low fence beyond.
+His hand still inside the bag, Chan pulled the trigger; a blinding green light burst forth. sweeping across the square at shin height, scorching the ground and a low fence beyond.
 Thane toppled like a tree, dropping Coell, who rolled away with remarkable agility for someone who was so securely bound.

 "Perfidy- a laser!" grunted Thane, now on his knees.
 His feet lay useless a metre or two behind him.
 "It is fortunate that my blood can seal itself so well, even if you cut off my limbs.
 Can you say the same?"
 With remarkable speed the vampire advanced on hands and knees towards his foe, then reared up.
 The laser gun flashed again.